oxlade39/vaadin-chat-push/README.md

 I've written it to use an Embedded Jetty instance, just because I like a pure java solution.

+## Try it out

+I've deployed it to [heroku](http://vaadinchatpush.herokuapp.com/) which doesn't support websockets but the vaadin should gracfully degrade to polling.

 TODO add more documentation...